polgreen/uclid/notes/UclidMeetings.md

   - already have patterns as in Boogie
   - can we also implement a way for the user to suggest potential instantiations directly?

-* Global Namespace
+* Global Namespace [DONE per Pranav, updated 9/6/19]

 * Smarter Dependency Resolution (imports, etc.)
   - able to import defines

 * Performance Improvements through Encoding
   - Better VC generation
+  - SSA and optimizations

 * Language extensions:
   - Add "return" to the language for easier control-flow modeling?
+[HIGH PRIORITY]
   - "elif" statements

 * Native SyGuS solver